ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 sigma is the stock's volatility, t is the years until the option expires,
 K is the strike price,
-and r is the interest rate that you could earn on money in the meantime, which we were using in the discounting factor.
+and r is the interest rate that you could earn on money in the meantime, which we were using in the discount factor.

 (Stock price distribution is shown on left, "Stock Price at Time t" vs "Distribution Density")